How to hostel

 - We have plexiglass barriers at front desk

 - Face masks are required in indoor public spaces.
-We encourage guests to bring their own reusable mask, however we also have disposable masks available at front desk for a small fee.
+We encourage guests to bring their own reusable mask, however we also have disposable masks available at front desk.

 - Low- or no-touch payment options are available and encouraged.